influxdata/inch/README.md

 InfluxDB server time to recover and process in-flight writes.
 If a delay is in place on `inch` clients yet the WMA of response times is lower than the target latency, then `inch` will reduce the delays in an attempt to increase throughput.

+The `-report-host` flag can be used to specify the location of an InfluxDB instance, to be used for reporting the results of inch.
+A local instance to inch would be specified as `-report-host http://localhost:8086`.
+Inch will provide appropriate tags where possible, but arbitrary tags can be set using the `-report-tags` flag.
+The format for `-report-tags` is a comma separated list of key value pairs.
+For example `-report-tags instance=m4.2xlarge,index=tsi1`.

+When `-report-host` is set to a non-empty value, inch will report throughput, points and values written, as well as write latency statistics.